WINE PAIRINGS FOR APPETIZERS

 Lobster tails + Sekt

-Lamb fillet + Merlot
+Lamb filet + Merlot

-Whether you will be plating your Christmas dinner for your guests or letting everyone serve themselves, a perfect wine pairing can bring out the hidden flavors of terroir in the food and the wine.
+Whether you will be plating your Christmas dinner for your guests or letting everyone serve themselves, a perfect pairing can bring out the hidden flavors of terroir in the food and the wine.

 Fresh holiday salad with pomegranates and toasted pine nuts + Sylvaner

-Grilled fennel and pumpkin mash + Riesling
+Grilled fennel and butternut squash + Riesling

 Chanterelles and potato dumplings + Spätburgunder